-Last year’s 1 in 50 year storm in South Australia which knocked out transmission lines and cut power to the state bought a new term to the debate about the reliability of renewable power – “frequency”.
+Last year’s 1 in 50 year storm in South Australia which knocked out transmission lines and cut power to the state bought a new term to the debate about the reliability of renewable power – “frequency control”.
 After the loss of the transmission line wind turbines went off line, as they were designed to, one of the reasons for this was that the transmission failure cut the supply of a stable frequency provided to the asynchronous wind-turbine generators.

 As a result of this its been claimed that we need coal for baseload generation in order to provide frequency stability.
 More specifically last week Australia’s Prime Minister Malcolm Turnbull said that “we need more synchronous baseload power,” a clear reference to frequency control.